satellite-image-deep-learning/techniques/README.md

 * SuperAnnotate can be run [locally](https://github.com/opencv-ai/superannotate) or used via a [cloud service](https://superannotate.com/)
 * [dash_doodler](https://github.com/dbuscombe-usgs/dash_doodler) -> A web application built with plotly/dash for image segmentation with minimal supervision
 * [Create your own annotation tool using Bokeh Holoviews](https://examples.pyviz.org/ml_annotators/ml_annotators.html#ml-annotators-gallery-ml-annotators)
+* [Satellite imagery label tool](https://github.com/calebrob6/labeling-tool) -> provides an easy way to collect a random sample of labels over a given scene of satellite imagery

 # Movers and shakers on Github
 * [Adam Van Etten](https://github.com/avanetten) is doing interesting things in object detection and segmentation